Muqtada al-Sadr: 2011–2020

+After months of winning parliamentary elections, Sadr favored the return of Iraqi Jews to Iraq, which was received positively by majority of the Iraqis.

 On 7 December 2019, an armed drone attack targeted Sadr's home in Baghdad.
 Sadr was out of the country at the time; the attack caused little damage and no casualties.

 After the assassination of Qasem Soleimani in January 2020 and the Iraqi parliament's resolution favouring expulsion of US troops, the Iraqi Shia leader called for "the immediate cancellation of the security agreement with the US, the closure of the US embassy, the expulsion of US troops in a 'humiliating manner', and criminalizing communication with the US government".
 Following the 8 January 2020 Iranian rocket attacks on US led military bases, however, Sadr held back and urged his followers not to attack U.S. elements in Iraq.

 On 25 December 2020, Sadr warned Iran and the United States not to involve Iraq in their conflict.

 2021–present

-On 13 June 2022, 73 MPs from al-Sadr’s bloc resigned from parliament amid the 2022 Iraqi political crisis.
+On 13 June 2022, 73 MPs from Sadr’s bloc resigned from parliament amid the 2022 Iraqi political crisis.

-On August 29, 2022, al-Sadr announced his retirement from Iraq politics and the closure of most of his offices and institutions.
+On 29 August 2022, Sadr announced his retirement from Iraq politics and the closure of most of his offices and institutions.